"Desire is the very essence of

 We have a complete range of humane values that we call human.

-We can canvass and evaluate our own values, intentions and motives,
+We can canvass and evaluate our own purpose, values, intentions and motives,

 We can be instilled with the highest and most noble ethics, such

 How do we transcend animals?
 Is it not with our higher spiritual

 a.
 The truly human has the dimension of romance

 that transcends mere fondness and physical or sexual desire.

 the line gets blurred, maybe a lot.
-But the distinctions generally hold.
+But these distinctions generally hold.